Click here for information about the Maastricht University policy and developments regarding the Corona virus (COVID-19).

 The Faculty of Psychology and Neuroscience (FPN) is globally connected and places a high value on its worldwide reach and impact.
 FPN gains its international character in part from its large number of international students and staff members.
 FPN's International Relations Office (IRO) enhances the international activities and character by acting as the interface between the faculty and the world.
 IRO manages student and staff mobility through a range of university wide initiatives.
 Initiatives within Europe are arranged under Erasmus+ and world-wide as part of exchange and study abroad agreements.
 IRO helps develop and manage relationships with a range of international partners.
 Read our students' testimonials.

 If your home university has a formal exchange agreement with our faculty, you can apply for an exchange period at the International Office of your own university.
 All exchange students must be officially nominated by their home university.
 The selection process varies from university to university.
 Please contact the International Relations Office of your home university to get nominated for the Maastricht University Faculty of Psychology and Neuroscience exchange programme.
-You can download this file to view the full application procedure.
+How to apply?

 If we do not have an exchange agreement with your university, it is not possible to study at our faculty under the terms of an exchange agreement.
 You can take courses at our faculty as a fee paying student though.
 For information about “contract education” at our faculty, please see the pages on non-degree seeking students or subsidiary students.